Responsible Supply Chain | ESG | Lam Research

 Lam’s Form SD filing and relevant Conflict Minerals Reports can be found on our SEC Filings page.

-Statements made on our Company webpage that are not of historical fact are forward-looking statements and are subject to the safe harbor provisions created by the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements relate to, but are not limited to: our goal to be net zero by 2050, our ESG strategy and related goals, our renewable electricity goals, our continued commitment to business integrity, the strength and effectiveness of our ethics and compliance framework, our environmental footprint, sustainability in our industry, our social impacts, and the sustainability of our products and operations.
-Some factors that may affect these forward-looking statements include: trade regulations and tariffs, export controls, trade disputes, and other geopolitical tensions may inhibit our ability to sell our products; business, political and/or regulatory conditions in the consumer electronics industry, the semiconductor industry and the overall economy may deteriorate or change; the actions of our customers and competitors may be inconsistent with our expectations; supply chain cost increases and other inflationary pressures have impacted and may continue to impact our profitability; supply chain disruptions or manufacturing capacity constraints may limit our ability to manufacture and sell our products; and natural and human-caused disasters, disease outbreaks, war, terrorism, political or governmental unrest or instability, or other events beyond our control may impact our operations and revenue in affected areas; as well as the other risks and uncertainties that are described in the documents filed or furnished by us with the Securities and Exchange Commission, including specifically the Risk Factors described in our most recent annual report on Form 10-K and our quarterly report on Form 10-Q. These uncertainties and changes could materially affect the forward-looking statements and cause actual results to vary from expectations in a material way.
-The Company undertakes no obligation to update any forward-looking statements.
+Statements made on our website that are not of historical fact are forward-looking statements and are subject to the safe harbor provisions created by the Private Securities Litigation Reform Act of 1995.
+Such forward-looking statements include, but are not limited to, statements that relate to: industry and market growth and demand expectations; demand for our products; our plans and expectations for growth; technology and product innovation; sustainability and ESG strategy and goals; ESG integration into our business; net zero, emissions reduction, and climate action goals; climate risks and opportunities; energy efficiency, renewable energy, and resource conservation initiatives, targets and goals; product lifecycle impacts and customer environmental performance; virtual technologies and environmental impact reduction; PFAS and other product regulatory and compliance risks; research and development investments; product safety and quality; operational efficiency and resilience; water stewardship, waste management, chemicals management, and biodiversity actions; workforce, safety, talent development, and employee experience; supply chain sustainability, due diligence, and supplier climate engagement; supplier and logistics optimization; community impact and charitable initiatives; ethics, compliance, corporate governance, and data integrity; information security, data privacy, and intellectual property protection; human rights and responsible labor practices; and legal, regulatory, and tax compliance.
+Such statements are based on current expectations and are subject to risks, uncertainties, and changes in condition, significance, value, and effect.
+Some factors that may affect these forward-looking statements include: business, economic, political and/or regulatory conditions in the consumer electronics industry, the semiconductor industry and the overall economy may deteriorate or change; the actions of our customers and competitors may be inconsistent with our expectations; trade regulations, export controls, tariffs, trade disputes, and other geopolitical tensions may inhibit our ability to sell our products; supply chain cost increases, tariffs, export controls and other inflationary pressures have impacted and may continue to impact our profitability; supply chain disruptions, export controls or manufacturing capacity constraints may limit our ability to manufacture and sell our products; and natural and human-caused disasters, disease outbreaks, war, terrorism, political or governmental unrest or instability, or other events beyond our control may impact our operations and revenue in affected areas; as well as the other risks and uncertainties that are described in the documents filed or furnished by us with the Securities and Exchange Commission, including specifically the Risk Factors described in our most recent annual report on Form 10-K or subsequent quarterly report on Form 10-Q. Such risks, uncertainties, and changes in condition, significance, value, and effect could cause our actual results to differ materially from those expressed on our website and in ways that are not readily foreseeable.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of June 16, 2026 and are based on information reasonably known to us as of that date.
+We do not undertake any obligation to update any forward-looking statements, or to release the results of any revisions to these forward-looking statements, to reflect the impact of anticipated or unanticipated events or circumstances that occur after such date.

-Separately, certain information included in this Report may be used for compliance with various legal obligations; however, this Report is necessarily broader than certain legal requirements, and any such use shall not be deemed to incorporate portions of this Report that are not responsive to such obligations or references to same.
-It is not intended, and we hereby disclaim, any legal relations, rights or obligations to any third-party in connection with these disclosures.
+Separately, certain information included on this webpage may be used for compliance with various legal obligations; however, this webpage is necessarily broader than certain legal requirements, and any such use shall not be deemed to incorporate portions of this webpage that are not responsive to such obligations or references to same.
+It is not intended, and we hereby disclaim, any legal relations, rights or obligations to any third party in connection with these disclosures.
 Moreover, by providing this information, neither we nor any of our affiliates are conceding any specific item is required or applicable under any legal obligation, nor are we conceding any particular interpretation of such legal requirements.
-Moreover, in certain circumstances, information included in this Report may differ from information included in regulatory reporting due to differences in methodologies for the calculation of certain metrics or other factors, which may be within or outside of our control.
+Moreover, in certain circumstances, information included in this webpage may differ from information included in regulatory reporting due to differences in methodologies for the calculation of certain metrics or other factors, which may be within or outside of our control.

-1. Top suppliers are defined as the top 100 direct suppliers, which account for approximately 91% of direct spend and 90% of direct supplier emissions, with some variability year-over-year.
+1. Top direct suppliers are defined as the top 100 direct suppliers by spend, which account for approximately 88% of direct spend and 92% of direct supplier emissions, with some variability year-over-year.
 Direct suppliers are defined as those who provide parts, assemblies, and services to produce parts used to manufacture and support Lam’s products.
-Indirect suppliers are all other goods and services used in Lam’s daily operations that are not parts, assemblies, or services directly tied to producing parts used to manufacture or support Lam’s products.
+Indirect suppliers are all other goods and services used by Lam’s daily operations that are not parts, assemblies, or services directly tied to producing parts used to manufacture or support Lam’s products.

 circle-arrow2circle-arrow2facebookgooglehandshake2health2linkedinmenupdfplant2searchtwitteryoutube